 Progression in these modules will be assessed in May.
 Those who have not met the requirements at that time will have their registration changed.
 If module requires are completed during the summer term you may email firstname.lastname@example.org with your student number to request admittance.

 Scholarship eligibility is affected if courses are dropped.
 Students must have five full courses in the current year as well as in the previous year of study (summer courses are excluded).

 Completion of first-year requirements, including Economics 1021A/B and 1022A/B, or the former Economics 1020, with no mark less than 60%.
-Students who fail to meet the 60% in any of these courses may take a Specialization if they have a grade of at least 60% in each of Economics 2150A/B and 2152A/B. (Students should note the mathematics requirements for some of the courses required in the module.)
-(Engineering students and Science students may substitute Economics 2001A/B and Applied Math 1413.
-Please see department for details.)
+Students who fail to meet the 60% in any of these courses may take a Specialization if they have a grade of at least 60% in each of Economics 2150A/B and 2152A/B. (Engineering students and Science students may substitute Economics 2001A/B and Applied Math 1413, please see department for details.)

 *Students who have taken an introductory statistics course that is an antirequisite to Economics 2122A/B can substitute that course for Economics 2122A/B (exception: if the statistics course is being used in another module, no credit overlap is allowed, and students are required to replace Economics 2122A/B with another 0.5 course in Economics at the 2100 level or higher).